abstratt/cloudfier-examples/taxi-fleet/readme.md

 * The application must send an email notification when a shift was not paid.
 * The application must produce reports on rental performance of taxis

-For more details, see `project proposal <https://www.freelancer.com/projects/PHP-MySQL/Simple-payment-entry-software.html>`_.
+For more details, see [project proposal](https://www.freelancer.com/projects/PHP-MySQL/Simple-payment-entry-software.html).